wolfenrain/fluttium/docs/docs/why-fluttium.md

 # Why Fluttium

-While there are many app automation frameworks (Appiun, Maestro, UIAutomator, XCTest) out there, none of them provide full automation across all the platforms Flutter supports.
+While there are many app automation frameworks (Appium, Maestro, UIAutomator, XCTest) out there, none of them provide full automation across all the platforms that Flutter supports.
 Fluttium on the other hand is build on top of the tooling provided by the Flutter framework, it is able to support any and all platforms that Flutter supports.

 Out of the box Fluttium provides the following: